 6. Compress Images

-Images are bulky when compared to text, they occupy much more space on your wp-content folder than they should be allowed to.
+Images are bulky when compared to text.
+They occupy much more space on your wp-content folder which is greater than what you allow.
 Compressing your images will help bring down your site load times.
 You can reduce the size of your images without losing much of the perceived image quality.

 With lossless compression provided by EWWW Image Optimizer you can reduce image sizes without much loss of quality.
 Alternatively, you can use Compress JPEG & PNG Images plugin for the same.
 They promise a compression in size by about 40% – 60% for JPEG images and 50% – 80% for PNG images, without a visible and obvious loss in quality.